Jigusheng/SynaPrune/README.md

-# SynaPrune: A gradient-free algorithm to train neural networks
+# SynaPrune: A novel algorithm to train neural networks based on work done

 ## Abstract:
 Gradient-based optimization algorithms and has been the most dominating and prevalent ways to optimize and train neural networks.
 This particularly seen in gradient descent, Stochastic Gradient Descent(SGD), Mini-Batch gradient descent, and many more variations.
 However, gradient-based optimizations stands several disadvantages.
-This includes local minima problem, vanishing and exploding gradients, being computationally expensive, and unable to parallelize the updation of parameters in each layer (layer-wise updation), and also biologically implausible.
-Thus, we propose SynaPrune, a gradient-free optimization algorithm to train neural networks that is able to carry out layer-wise updation, and also biologically plausible while achieving state-of-the-art results.
+This includes local minima problem, vanishing and exploding gradients, being computationally expensive, and unable to parallelize the updation of parameters in each layer (layer-wise updation).
+Thus, we propose SynaPrune, a gradient-free optimization algorithm to train neural networks that is able to carry out layer-wise updation, while achieving state-of-the-art results.

 ## SynaPrune: